danielenapo/AI_unibo/Obsidian Uni/Machine Learning/Supervised Learning/Classification/Classification.md

 - [[Linear Perceptron]]
 - [[Support Vector Machines (SVM)]]

-on top of those, [[Ensemble methods]] can be used to increase the performance of the models.
+on top of those, [[Ensemble]] can be used to increase the performance of the models.

 ## Comparison
 comparison is made with 3 different dataset (some are linearly separable, others not).
 Ensemble methods (like random forest) are more accurate than their base version